Ailing veteran gets wish to see B-52 he flew over Vietnam 50 years ago

 AIR FORCE ACADEMY, Colo.
-(KDVR) — A reunion 50 years in the making all came together in a hurry.
+(KDVR) — It all came together in a hurry.

-Fellow veterans and friends arranged a caravan to Colorado Springs, a transport van was found, and the Air Force Academy rallied its airmen, all to help check off the most important item on Kenneth Curry’s bucket list.
+Fellow veterans and friends arranging a caravan to Colorado Springs.
+A transport van found.
+The Air Force Academy rallying its airmen.
+All to help check off the most important item on Kenneth Curry’s bucket list.

 Captain Curry, as he was known a half-century ago in Vietnam, just entered palliative care a week ago.
 It’s hard to say how many days — or how few — he has in front of him.

-He had one last wish before he died: seeing a B-52 bomber one last time.
+He had one last wish before he dies: seeing a B-52 bomber one last time.

 His friends discovered that not only is a B-52 on permanent display near the north gate of the Air Force Academy, but it happens to be one of the planes Curry flew over Southeast Asia.